Student Questions: Free Energy and Faster-than-Light Neutrinos

 But don't get too excited about coffee's antioxidant properties.
 The roasting of coffee beans does indeed produce one antioxidant compound (Methylpyridinium), but its anti-cancer properties come from a single in-vitro study from 2003.
 The overwhelming majority of research shows that antioxidant supplementation has no health benefits.

 The short answer is no, there is no sound reason to wait 30 minutes after eating.
-It's an old wive's tale that usually suggests muscle cramping will result from swimming within the mysterious 30-minute time limit, but eating has little relevance to cramps.
+It's an urban legend that usually suggests muscle cramping will result from swimming within the mysterious 30-minute time limit, but eating has little relevance to cramps.
 Cramping is most likely to result from dehydration or from lactic acid buildup.
 If dehydration is your concern, you need to drink, not eat; and you need to have done it at least two hours prior to your swimming, not 30 minutes.
 There is no medical reason to think cramps are any more likely within the first 30 minutes after eating.

 Really the only logical (though still wrong) interpretation of this is that eating gives you the strength you need to stay afloat, and you won't get that strength until after 30 minutes.
 But digestion takes at least several hours, so once again, the 30-minute waiting period is nonsensical.